0x80/process-in-chunks/README.md

   },
   {
     chunkSize: 50, // Process 50 events at a time
-    throttleSeconds: 0.5, // Small delay to avoid overwhelming the message system },
+    throttleSeconds: 0.5, // At least 0.5s per chunk to avoid overwhelming the system },
 );